lorrainenediya-uy1/Master-s-project/Context_for_Internship_EN.md

 ### A simple analogy to grasp photosensitizers

 Imagine a photosensitizer (PS) as a **sophisticated light-controlled micro-switch**.
 Picture a miniature electrical switch, but instead of activating it with your finger, light does the job.
 This switch is installed on a locked door, representing a chemical reaction or an electronic process that is "blocked" or very slow.
 When light strikes this "switch" (our TMDC), it provides exactly the energy needed to activate it and open the door.
 This "door opening" can signify the release of an adsorbed molecule, the rapid activation of a chemical reaction, or the modification of an electronic property.
-This mechanism allows for a significant improvement in processes (such as gas detection or a chemical reaction) that would be very slow or inefficient without light, paving the way for significant advancements in many fields.
+This mechanism significantly improves processes (such as gas detection or a chemical reaction) that would otherwise be very slow or inefficient, paving the way for advancements in many fields.

 **(Visual suggestion: A simple illustration of a switch activated by a light beam, opening a door.
 The door could have icons representing 'chemical reaction' or 'gas detection'.)**